-We just finished teaching a class on CX driven Journey mapping to a large and very diverse group.
+We just finished teaching a CX-driven Customer Journey Mapping class to a large and very diverse group.
 It was really a fascinating class – smart and discerning.
 There were a number of common questions and comments from both beginning and advanced CX Architects/Mappers.

 These following questions got me thinking: